malcolmdimeglio/Rename_episodes/README.md

 You can either accept or refuse.
 Of course if your answer is no, the script will exit.
 If you want to run it you can install the packages yourself (or run the script again and let it do it for you)

 ### API Installation
-Automatically installed by the script
+Automatically installed by the script.

 ```bash
 pip3 install pytvmaze